-Bill of Sale in Idaho
+Bill of Sale Requirements in Idaho

-You will become quite familiar with this document if you are attempting to title your vehicle, unless the sales price has been entered in the specified area of the existing title, in which case a bill of sale is not required.
 If the existing title has an area where the seller can declare the amount you paid for the vehicle (as most blue Idaho titles do), you will not need to fill out a separate bill of sale.